Rubicon (American band): History

-Rubicon was formed in San Francisco by Jerry Martini, who was an original member of Sly & the Family Stone.
-Other members of the group included Greg Eckler (vocals, drums), Brad Gillis (guitar), Max Haskett (lead vocals, horns), Dennis Marcellino (sax, vocals), Jim Pugh (keyboards), Jack Blades (bass) and Johnny Colla (guitar).
+Rubicon was formed in San Francisco by Jerry Martini, who was an original member of Sly and the Family Stone.
+Other members of the group included Greg Eckler (vocals, drums), Brad Gillis (guitar), Max Haskett (lead vocals, horns), Dennis Marcellino (sax, vocals), Jim Pugh (keyboards), Jack Blades (bass), and Johnny Colla (saxophone/guitar).
 Their first album, the self-titled Rubicon, released in 1978, generated their only chart single.
-They released a second album in 1979, entitled America Dreams, before disbanding.
+"I'm Gonna Take Care of Everything" also peaked on Canada's RPM 100 Singles at No. 31.
+They released a second album in 1979, titled America Dreams, before disbanding.
 Drummer Kelly Keagy was brought on as a touring drummer before the breakup.
-Keagy, Gillis and Blades went on to form the successful band Night Ranger.
+Keagy, Gillis, and Blades went on to form the successful band Night Ranger.
 Johnny Colla would become a founding member of Huey Lewis and the News.

-Rubicon reformed in the early 1990s as a progressive rock band with Greg Eckler (drums), Chuck Crenshaw (keyboards), J.P.
-Michaels (vocals, bass guitar), David Christians (vocals, lead guitar), and Randy Newhouse (guitar).
-This version of Rubicon produced one CD called Best of Rubicon, and a single "Whipping Boy", written by Michaels and Crenshaw.
+Rubicon reformed in the early 1990s as a progressive rock band with Eckler (drums), Chuck Crenshaw (keyboards), J. P. Michaels (vocals, bass guitar), David Christians (vocals, lead guitar), and Randy Newhouse (guitar).
+This iteration of Rubicon produced one CD called Best of Rubicon, and a single "Whipping Boy", written by Michaels and Crenshaw.

-Trumpeter/vocalist Max Haskett died on September 15, 1999, of pancreatic cancer.
+Trumpeter/vocalist Haskett died on September 15, 1999, of pancreatic cancer, followed by Eckler on November 15, 2020, of heart failure.